billkarsh/SpikeGLX/Markdown/Metadata_Help.md

 This mode runs the probe sample fetching loop faster, which reduces the time to get fresh data.
-However, this drives the CPU 50%+ harder and reduces the maximum number of probes you can safely run concurrently.
+However, this drives the CPU 50%+ harder and limits the maximum number of probes you can safely run concurrently.

 ```
 imIsSvyRun=false